ProtoTest/ProtoTest.Golem/README.md

 - Create a new Class Library File -> New -> Project -> Class Library.
 - Right click on references -> Manage NuGet Packages
 - Add Package “ProtoTest.Golem”.
-- WebDriver is available via "driver' property.
+- WebDriver is available via "driver" property.
-- Paste the following code into your clas file, save the project/solution, and build:
+- Paste the following code into your class file, save the project/solution, and build:

 ```
 using MbUnit.Framework;